 Michael Grippi, MD, Chief Medical Officer, The Specialty Hospital at Rittenhouse

 Kim Grosch, MSPT, Vice President, Therapy Services

-Arley Johnson, MS, OTR/L, Director of Therapy at Pennsylvania Hospital and Penn Presbyterian Medical Center
+Arley Johnson, MS, OTR/L, OTD-S, Director of Therapy at the Hospital of the University of Pennsylvania, Pennsylvania Hospital and Penn Presbyterian Medical Center

 Anissa Magwood, MJ, BSN, RN-BC, Administrator, The Specialty Hospital at Rittenhouse

 Joseph Muniak, OTR/L Director of Inpatient Therapy Services for Penn Institute for Rehabilitation Medicine (Penn Rehab)